moxystudio/webpack-isomorphic-dev-middleware/README.md

 `$ npm install webpack-isomorphic-dev-middleware --save-dev`

-The current version works with webpack v2 and v3.
+The current version works with webpack v2, v3 and v4.
+You might get a peer dependency warning when using webpack v2 or v3 but you may ignore it.

 ## Motivation